 The Central Bank of Cuba sets the dollar at 520 CUP in its Segment III, eighty pesos below the informal price, which, as noted by elTOQUE, "perpetuates a gap that fuels demand in unofficial channels."

-The specialized outlet on the Cuban economy was emphatic in documenting the new record: "This new threshold, like the previous ones, is not a ceiling."
+The media outlet specializing in the Cuban economy was emphatic in documenting the new record: "This new threshold, like the previous ones, is not a ceiling."

 1 USD = 595 CUP.